 We process personal data in accordance with the provisions of the European General Data Protection Regulation (GDPR):

 a.
-For the fulfillment of contractual obligations (Article 6 (1) (b) GDPR)
+For the fulfilment of contractual obligations (Article 6 (1) (b) GDPR)

 - The processing of data is carried out to provide our services in the context of the execution of our contracts with our customers or to carry out pre-contractual actions, which are carried out on request.